tdcosim/TDcoSim/docs/user_guide_using_tdcosim.md

 # Using TDcoSim in Python scripts

 ### Importing TDcoSim

 The TDcoSim module can be imported and used like a normal Python module.
 Note that package name is in lower case.

  ```python
    import tdcosim
  ```

-### Quick start a simulation using the default config file
+### Quick start a co-simulation using the default config file

-To start the simulation with the default config file, open a [command line prompt ](user_guide_visual_guide.md) within the CoSimulator folder in TDcoSim repository and run the **runtdcosim.py** file.
+To start the co-simulation with the default config file, open a [command line prompt ](user_guide_visual_guide.md) within the tdcosim folder in TDcoSim repository and run the **runtdcosim.py** file.

 ### Using TDcoSim within your script
 The basic steps to write your own co-simulation program are as follows: